ThreeMammals/Ocelot/README.md

 rather use the IdentityServer code that already exists to do this.

+Ocelot is a bunch of middlewares in a specific order.

+Ocelot manipulates the HttpRequest object into a state specified by its configuration until it reaches a request builder middleware where it creates a HttpRequestMessage object which is used to make a request to a downstream service.
+The middleware that makes the request is the last thing in the Ocelot pipeline.
+It does not call the next middleware.
+The response from the downstream service is stored in a per request scoped repository and retrived as the requests goes back up the Ocelot pipeline.
+There is a piece of middleware that maps the HttpResponseMessage onto the HttpResponse object and that is returned to the client.
+That is basically it with a bunch of other features.

 This is not ready for production yet as uses a lot of rc and beta .net core packages.
 Hopefully by the start of 2017 it will be in use.